PHONE NUMBER: (416) 397-2750

 Snoezelen Room

 The Snoezelen room is a therapeutic and recreational room beneficial to students with sensory and physical disabilities.
-In a safe, comfortable environment the snoezelen room is a magical place filled with a range of sensory stimuli and experiences to absorb, explore and control in an accessible environment.
+In a safe, comfortable environment the Snoezelen room is a magical place filled with a range of sensory stimuli and experiences to absorb, explore and control in an accessible environment.
 In a safe comfortable environment, primary senses are stimulated by music, lighting effects and gentle vibrations.
 The floors and walls are cushioned and there are special mats you can sink into.
 Teachers work with students either individually or in small groups.

 PARENT AND COMMUNITY ENGAGEMENT

-- Community and parent outreach events to celebrate our diversity during our multi- cultural evenings, community lunches and BBQs - Through the Beverley news letter there is an opportunity for parents to exchange equipment with one another. - - - - -- Collaboration with community/social agencies: George Brown College Early Childhood Education Placement - Co-operative education student placements - Visits to the neighbourhood public library,Kensington Market, and Grange Park - The partnership between Beverley School and the Ontario Art Gallery continues through school visits and combined Art Projects. - - - - - - - School Community Council meetings - variety of opportunities throughout the year for parents and staff to develop and exchange school-home strategies to support a strong, interesting, and consistent program - fund-raising to support class programs
+Community and parent outreach events to celebrate our diverse community include lunches and Fun Fair.
+Collaboration with community/social agencies include: George Brown College Early Childhood Education Placement; Co-operative education student placements.
+We visit the neighbourhood public library, Kensington Market, and Grange Park.
+The partnership between Beverley School and the Ontario Art Gallery continues through school visits and combined Art Projects.
+We have regular School Council meetings and variety of opportunities throughout the year for parents and staff to develop and exchange school-home strategies to support a strong, interesting, and consistent program.